 Travel Risks for International Travelers in Nicaragua

 Travel Scams: In Nicaragua, if a travel scheme sounds too good to be true, it probably is a scam.
-Con artists wearing sophisticated clothes come up to tourists and offer them a great deal on travel packages and ask them for money in advance.
 Read reviews on tour operators before finalizing anything, and watch out for dodgy ones.

-Schistosomiasis: Schistosomiasis is a disease commonly found in Nicaragua that has no vaccine or medication yet.
-It is a parasitic infection that shows no characteristic infection.
-To stay safe from getting infected, do not swim, bathe, or wade in untreated swimming pools or freshwater.
+Schistosomiasis: To stay safe from getting infected with Schistomiasis or other infections, do not swim, bathe, or wade in untreated swimming pools or freshwater.

-Mosquito-borne Diseases: Just like in most tropical countries with a wet and hot climate, mosquitoes are considered dangerous in Nicaragua, too.
-They can be the carriers of various viral diseases like malaria, chikungunya, and dengue.
+Mosquito-borne Diseases: Just like in most tropical countries with a wet and hot climate, stay cautious about mosquitoes in Nicaragua.
 Wear clothes that cover your skin, and use mosquito repellents.

 Nicaragua Travel Medical Insurance for International Travelers - FAQs

 Nicaragua is considered a developing nation and classified as a lower-middle-income country.
 The medical facilities in the capital city Managua are satisfactory, but in the remote areas, they are worrisome.
 Hospitals in Nicaragua will not provide any special medical care or major treatments.
 This is where travel medical insurance can give you the full benefit of its services in case you need medical evacuation to more comprehensive facilities.